zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 # Conversations With Cade Metz on the Rationalists

+(Previously, previously.)

 _New York Times_ reporter Cade Metz has been writing a book about the people who believed in AGI before it was cool.
-That's a subject that I think I know some things about, so we've been having on-the-record conversations occasionally, which I'd like to publish here (for transparency's sake, not because a raw 30,000-word transcript dump necessarily that interesting).
+That's a subject that I think I know some things about, so we've been having on-the-record conversations occasionally, which I'd like to publish here (for transparency's sake, not because a 30,000-word transcript dump is necessarily that interesting).

 The recordings (with varying amounts of background noise) are available—